 Tech Stack Rules

 Many TA pros ignore the tech stack until they have a pain point.
-This is all backwards.
+This is all backward.

 Your tech stack should be one of your first considerations when it comes to building any strategy.
 Building and continually innovating your tech stack is not an easy feat, but it is essential for a robust talent engagement strategy.
 It is often difficult to pinpoint the right technology for your unique business needs and to keep up with the ever-changing technology landscape.
-The process of selecting and implementing a new technology can be daunting and overwhelming.
-Talent Tech Labs’ Innovation Cycle provides a framework for navigating the process of continually adopting new technologies to stay ahead of the curve.
+The process of selecting and implementing new technology can be daunting and overwhelming, especially if you’re trying to hire in high-volume.

 Most organizations will already have an ATS or CRM.
 However, the ATS is primarily an organizational tool.
 It should be used to enable engagement programs and strategies, while the CRM facilitates and drives the interactions between candidates, recruiters, and hiring managers.
 Many ATS providers understand this gap and are actively implementing CRM capabilities into their platforms, but by and large, the ATS serves to track applicants as the name implies.